Occupy movement in the United States: Criticism

-Apart from dismissals by the Right, there have also been appreciative criticism from leftist scholars.
-One such critique concerns itself with the way in which the Occupy movement has focused its demands around a narrowly modern understanding of freedom that differs little from the claims of mainstream liberal pluralism:
+One critique concerns itself with the way in which the Occupy movement had focused its demands around a narrowly modern understanding of freedom that differs little from the claims of mainstream liberal pluralism:

-International activists involved in the Occupy Movement have seen it stall due a lack of synergy to work with other alternative movements calling for change.
-The biggest criticism is that the movement is without depth, without a lasting vision of an alternative future.

 Remarks from Occupy Wall Street participant Justine Tunney, a Google software engineer, who called on President Obama to appoint Eric Schmidt "CEO of America", have also sparked criticism, including from the vast majority of other Occupy participants, many of whom have observed that her politics are inconsistent with horizontalism.

-Many Occupy Wall Street protests have included anti-zionist and anti semitic slogans and signage such as "Jews control Wall Street" or "Zionist Jews who are running the big banks and the Federal Reserve".
-As a result, the Occupy movement has been consistently confronted with accusations of anti-Semitism.
+Many Occupy Wall Street protests have included anti-zionist and antisemitic slogans and signage such as "Jews control Wall Street" or "Zionist Jews who are running the big banks and the Federal Reserve".
+As a result, the Occupy movement has been consistently confronted with accusations of antisemitism.

+A 2017 book released by Brookings Institution senior fellow Richard V. Reeves called Dream Hoarders: How the American Upper Middle Class Is Leaving Everyone Else in the Dust, Why That Is a Problem, and What to Do about It, presented data which showed that:...more than a third of the demonstrators on the May Day 'Occupy' march in 2011 had annual earnings of more than $100,000.
+But, rather than looking up in envy and resentment, the upper middle class would do well to look at their own position compared to those falling further and further behind.

 Impact on US Politics

 U.S. Presidential Candidate Buddy Roemer made headlines by becoming the first candidate to vocally support the Occupy Movement.
 Several of the Occupy Movement demands were already in line with President Barack Obama's view, such as not outsourcing American jobs, ending tax breaks for the super-wealthy, health care for all, and filling tax loopholes that permit individuals and companies from paying their fair share of taxes.
-Libertarian presidential candidate Carl E. Person has also reached out to the movement.
+Libertarian presidential candidate Carl E. Person had also reached out to the movement.

-In a 2011 interview on Fox News Sunday, Democratic Party chairperson Howard Dean stated that the occupy movement has "changed the dialogue" in terms of American politics.
+In a 2011 interview on Fox News Sunday, Democratic Party chairperson Howard Dean stated that the occupy movement had "changed the dialogue" in terms of American politics.
 He remarked, "most people in this country believe now that there's 1 percent that has a lot and a 99 percent[sic] that gets treated not so well."

 In April 2012, the Occupy movement in the U.S. evolved plans for the 2012 Republican National Convention in Tampa, Florida, starting August 27 and the September 3, 2012 Democratic National Convention involving Occupy Charlotte.